thundercore/developers-portal/docs/erc20-smart-contract.md

 yarn global add ganache-cli
 ```

-Then, double click the icon to launch the application or run command `ganache-cli -p 9545 -i 5777` to launch a localchain.
+Then, double click the icon to launch the application or run the command `ganache-cli` to launch a local chain.

-3. With our blockchain launched, you can run the following command to compile and deploy the contract:
+3. With our blockchain launched, run the following command to compile and deploy the contract.

 ```
 truffle compile